 Short Term Medical Insurance

-Short Term Health Insurance plans have no open enrollment period restrictions, this means that you can apply at any time.
+Short Term Medical Insurance plans have no open enrollment period restrictions, this means that you can apply at any time.
 Once your application has been approved, you can use your coverage as early as the NEXT DAY!

 Get Lower Rates.

-We make things
+We make things easier for you!

 A Short Term Health Insurance plan is much more affordable than an Affordable Care Act (ACA) plan.
 Since a short-term plan does not have to cap out-of-pocket costs like an ACA-compliant plan, it can be availed with higher deductibles and much lower premiums.